Joyce Lupiani

 Since relocating to Atlanta in September 2021, Joyce has immersed herself in the city’s vibrant culture.
 She creates weekly "things to do" lists for metro Atlanta and seasonal holiday guides.
 She explores the region, sharing stories, photos, and videos of small towns, community events, and festivals for FOX5Atlanta.com and its social media platforms.

-Her Atlanta reporting includes high-profile topics like the Georgia election interference case, the Fulton County District Attorney controversy, the year-long YSL RICO trial, and in-depth coverage of Jimmy and Rosalynn Carter’s legacy.
-Joyce has visited their hometown of Plains and The Carter Center, becoming somewhat of an expert on the iconic couple.
+Her Atlanta reporting includes high-profile topics like the Georgia election interference case and Fulton County District Attorney controversy; the year-long YSL RICO trial featuring Atlanta rapper Young Thug; and in-depth coverage of the deaths of Jimmy and Rosalynn Carter and their legacy.

 Despite her success, Joyce’s entry into journalism was unconventional.
-Though she attended multiple colleges, she does not hold a journalism degree.
-Her path into the industry involves a long, intriguing story featuring author Stephen King, President George W. Bush, and a bank robbery.
+Though she attended more than one college, she does not hold a journalism degree.
+Her path into the industry involves a long story featuring author Stephen King and his wife, Tabitha, President George W. Bush, and a bank robbery.
 If you’re curious, she invites you to ask her about it!

 The latest from Joyce Lupiani